gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 * Restart indication:
 : A bit indicating wheter the Key is for restart purposes

+* DTLS Connection ID: : If DTLS connection ID (CID) has been negotiated by the key-management its field length and value are include.
+The field length can be set to zero (0) to indicate that CID is not used.

 * DTLS Epoch:
 : The DTLS epoch these keys are valid for.
 Note that Epoch lower than 3 are not expected as they are used during DTLS handshake.